Course Description

 Water Governance in South Africa

 Water is a finite renewable resource, and life on earth as we know it would not be possible without water.
 Water Governance refers to the political, social, economic, legislative and administrative systems in place that influence the use and management of water.
+CBSS has partnered with the Water Institute of South Africa (WISA), to present a three-day Training Course on Water Governance in South Africa, and 3 CPD points will be awarded to attendees on completion of the course assessment, which can be claimed through SACNASP or ECSA.
+This page contains the Course Description for the Water Governance in South Africa Training Course.

+The Water Governance Course content covers international principles and concepts underpinning Water Governance in the broader context of our Constitutional rights relating to access to water, administrative justice, and an environment that is not harmful to our health and well-being.
 South Africa, a water scarce country, has adopted a law and policy framework for water which is regarded as among the most progressive worldwide.
 Our water law is based upon the constitutional recognition of the right of access to water and the right to an environment that is not harmful to health and well-being, and ensures prevention of pollution and sustainable use of natural resources.

 The implementation of sustainable water resources management initiatives and measures in South Africa through environmental framework legislation such as the NEMA, and the Promotion of Administrative Justice Act (PAJA), as well as the NWA, WSA, and relevant regulations under these statutes, including the National Water Resource Strategy (NWRS), are discussed.